 - Consider business interruption insurance that assists you with operating needs during a period of shutdown.
 It may help you meet payrolls, pay vendors, and purchase inventory until you are in full operation again.
 Also be prepared for the extraordinary costs of a disaster such as leasing temporary equipment, restoring lost data, and hiring temporary workers.

 - Don't assume that, just because you haven't experienced flooding before, it will never happen.
 Flooding patterns can change dramatically with development: water, which runs off new streets and parking lots, may overwhelm nearby streams and surrounding land.
 Landslides and sinkholes may develop because of distant earth movement, natural or man-made.
-The creek by your building may be a tiny, placid stream that has never flooded, but a downpour may change it into a destructive torrent that destroys your building foundation.
+The creek by your building may be a tiny, placid stream that has never flooded, but a downpour may change it into a destructive torrent that destroys your building's foundation.
 Plan for the worst.